-Classic Deviled Eggs are a great recipe for the Easter, holidays, potlucks, and parties.
+Deviled Eggs are a great recipe for Easter, holidays, potlucks, and parties.
 They’re the perfect appetizer for any occasion!

-I don’t know about y’all, but I am a snacking kinda person when it comes to holidays, potlucks, and most any kind of gathering.
-Usually, I skip the big plate of food and I get little bites to eat throughout the day – tasting a little bit of this and a little bit of that.
-I try to sample a little bit of everything.
-Because there is usually too much food, I get to have a bite or two of almost everything.
+I don’t know about y’all, but I am a snacking kind of person when it comes to almost any gathering.
+Usually, I skip the big plate of food, and I get little bites to eat throughout the day, tasting a bit of this and that.
+I try to sample everything – even if I’m the one who made it all in the first place!

-In reference to food, “deviled” is a culinary term goes dating back to the 1700s.
-It originally meant to cook something — anything — with lots and lots of hot and spicy condiments and seasonings – including eggs prepared with mustard, pepper or other ingredients stuffed in the yolk cavity.
+By the way, if you ever wondered: “deviled” is a culinary term dating back to the 1700s.
+It was originally meant to cook something with lots and lots of hot and spicy condiments and seasonings, including eggs prepared with mustard, pepper, or other ingredients stuffed in the yolk cavity.
+Thank you, Google!

-Eggs are one of the staple foods in the keto diet.
-These Classic Deviled Eggs are a great option if you’re looking for a new way to enjoy eggs while on the keto diet!
-Each egg has 68 calories with 6 grams of total fat, 3 grams of protein, and 0 carbs!
+NOTE: For those following keto, you probably know eggs are one of the staple foods in the diet.
+These Deviled Eggs are a great option if you’re looking for a new way to enjoy eggs while on the keto diet!

 Start by hard-boiling eggs using your desired method.
 Remove the shell from each egg and discard the shell.
 Split each egg in half lengthwise.
 Remove the yolk.
 Add desired mix-ins such as mayonnaise, mustard, vinegar, salt, and pepper.
 Pipe or spoon the yolk mixture back into the white part of the egg.
 Garnish, if desired.